drewtodd/drewtodd.github.io/_posts/2016-06-26-organized.md

 Hell, that person might be you, months or years from now.
 Are you going to remember where everything is?
 Probably not.

 So, yeah, professional courtesy is a big reason for keeping things organized.
 But — and I think this is the most important reason to keep you stuff in order — it’s a matter of professional pride.
 You designed this.
 It’s got your name on it.
 Whether others are ever going to look under the hood or not, you wouldn’t half-ass the job would you?
-Of course you wouldn’t, you’re a pro.
+Of course you wouldn’t; you’re a pro.

 <div class="filler-background"><a href="/img/pixeden-psd.png"><img src="/img/pixeden-psd.jpg" class="floatcenter" /></a></div><em class="img-caption">Speaking of pro: nicely done, <a href="http://pixeden.com/" target="_blank">Pixeden</a>!</em>